organisciak/dissertation/document/1_intro.md

 <!-- TODO1: Do my studies answer these questions?
 I NEED to compare to versions that don't make this assumption -->

-[^language]: In assuming that humans are biased, the biases referred to are the inclinations, leanings, and tendencies [@_bias_????] of individuals, quirks that affect their worldview and how they understand and perform tasks.
+[^language]: In assuming that humans are biased, the biases referred to are the inclinations, leanings, and tendencies [@_bias_] of individuals, quirks that affect their worldview and how they understand and perform tasks.
 By this definition, such perceptual differences contribute to a greater statisticalvariance than if all contributions were expected to be identical, and should not be confused with the statistical definition of 'bias', referring to a model that is overfit, or overly 'biased', to a specific dataset.
 In information science, this is closely related to _intercoder reliability_, the measure of how similar multiple coders will perform in a given parameterization of a task [@neuendorf_content_2002].
 When discussing the processes of humans --and only when doing so-- this study may refer to biases, but discussion of effects on data will solely use statistical and information science language.